 Corcls flip over easily, so paddlers need to be comfortable in the water.
 Corcls are not to be towed behind a motorized craft and are for use in flat, calm waters only.

-Instructions, tips, and games to use with girls: Corcl.com
+Instructions, tips, and games to enjoy: Corcl.com